LPSimee/Odin-Flex-Project/README.md

 # Odin-Flex-Project

-This is the project from 'The Odin Project' from the foundations course.
+This is the project from 'The Odin Project' in the foundations course.

 Link: https://www.theodinproject.com/lessons/foundations-landing-page